 How are Students Chosen?

-Students submit a resume and apply to be part of the program.
+Students submit a resume and apply to be part of the program each spring for the following academic year.
 Only sophomores, juniors and seniors who have been granted a student employment award are eligible to participate.
-Awards cannot be split between off-campus and on-campus positions.
+Please note that awards cannot be split between off-campus and on-campus positions.
 The entire award must be earned off-campus.

 Jean Lyle School

 Once approved by the Community Engagement Center, students are eligible to interview with any of the approved organizations.
 Students are responsible for their own transportation to the sites and are encouraged to think through the logistics of transportation before applying to the program.
-They also must agree to attend monthly training sessions at Macalester.
-Preference will be given to students who can articulate how they will serve as a bridge between Macalester and the nonprofit they work with.
+They also agree to attend monthly training sessions and participate in a program retreat.
+Preference will be given to students who can articulate how they will serve as a bridge between Macalester and the community partner they work with.
 The Community Engagement Center and the nonprofit organization can help students brainstorm ways to further develop a partnership between the two organizations.